-Most of the things we have been conditioned to believe about love are bullsh*t.
+Most of the things we have been conditioned to believe about what love is are bullsh*t.
 The myth of romantic love has been ingrained in us since childhood through cultural conditioning, childhood fairy tales, and movies.

+We have been led to believe that for every man in the world, there is a woman “Meant for him” and vice versa.
 Moreover, the myth reinforces that there is only one man meant for a woman and one woman meant for a man and all this is “predetermined” in the stars.

 When we come across the person that heaven intended for us, we will find our perfect match and then we will be compatible in every regard, we will understand each other without even uttering a word and we will be able to satisfy all of each other’s needs and live happily ever after in perfect harmony.

 Should it happen that we do not understand each other or fail to satisfy all of each other’s needs or fight or fall out of love, then it is clear that we made a dreadful mistake, we did not read the signs right and hook up with our one and only perfect match, what we thought was love was not the real thing and nothing can be done about the situation and we are doomed for life.